 Describe the types of areas where you use this program: Ground larvicide treatments are typically made to smaller natural and manmade wetlands and depressions.
-The typical wetlands treated during the spring aerial larvicide are described as large (greater than five acres) Wooded Swamp Deciduous/Coniferous/Mixed, Shrub Swamp, Shallow Marsh/Meadow/Fen wetlands.
+The typical wetlands treated during the spring aerial larvicide are described as large (greater than five acres).

+Wooded Swamp Deciduous/Coniferous/Mixed, Shrub Swamp, Shallow Marsh/Meadow/Fen wetlands.
 Summer aerial applications are more typically conducted on river floodplain areas especially within wetlands adjacent to the Neponset and Charles Rivers.
 Maps of aerially targeted wetlands are available on the District's website.
-The new focus on Cq. perturbans is treating deep marsh habitat with specific vegetation that is utilized by this mosquito larvae to complete its life cycle.

-Rain basin treatments typically occur in high density population areas around centers of towns and heavy residential/commercial areas
+Rain basin treatments typically occur in high density population areas around centers of towns and heavy residential/commercial areas.

-you use:
+Do you use:

-$\times$ Ground application (hand, portable and/or backpack, etc.)
+Ground application (hand, portable and/or backpack, etc.)

 Aerial applications

-$\times$ Other (please list): truck hydraulic hose for liquid Bti
+Other (please list): truck hydraulic hose for liquid Bti.

-Co mments: